Learning Contextually-Adaptive Rewards via Calibrated Features: User Study

 \subsection{Results}

-We found partial support for our hypothesis: both Likert ratings and average rankings improved with the number of contextual feature queries used to train the calibrated feature (Fig.~\ref{fig:hpe_data}).
-A two-way repeated measures ANOVA (feature type × number of training queries) revealed a significant main effect of number of queries, $F(3, 33)=19.49, p<0.001, \eta^2_p=0.427$, but no effect of feature type, $F(1, 11)=0.09, p=0.77, \eta^2_p=0.0005$, and no interaction, $F(3, 33)=1.33, p=0.28, \eta^2_p=0.0333$.
+The results predominantly support our hypothesis: both Likert ratings and average rankings improved with the number of contextual feature queries (Fig.~\ref{fig:hpe_data}).
+A two-way repeated measures ANOVA (feature type × query count) revealed a significant main effect of query count, $F(3, 33)=19.49, p<0.001, \eta^2_p=0.427$, but no effect of feature type, $F(1, 11)=0.09, p=0.77, \eta^2_p=0.0005$, and no interaction, $F(3, 33)=1.33, p=0.28, \eta^2_p=0.0333$.
 Bonferroni-corrected post-hoc tests showed significant differences in Likert ratings between all calibrated features and the base feature $(p < 0.05)$, and between 25 and 50 queries $(p < 0.05)$.
-Both average Likert scores and average rankings (1 = best, 4 = worst) improved with the number of training queries, though values leveled off between 50 and 100 queries; see App.
-D for details.
+Average Likert scores and rankings (1 = best, 4 = worst) improved with the number of training queries, though values leveled off between 50 and 100 queries.

 Overall, calibrated features trained with any amount of contextual feature queries were significantly more aligned with user preferences than the base feature ($p<0.05$).
 Additionally, features trained with 50\% of queries showed significantly better alignment than those trained with 25\% ($p<0.05$).
-While further significance was not observed, likely due to high variance across only 12 participants, the subjective ratings trended positively with training query number.
+While further significance was not observed, likely due to variance across 12 participants, subjective ratings consistently increased with more queries.
 Thus, we find general support that increasing contextual feature queries improves alignment with user contextual preferences.

+The user study additionally demonstrated the practical feasibility of the proposed method.
+The average response time per feature (100 queries) was 11.56 $\pm$ 2.36 minutes, indicating that contextual feature queries provide an efficient way to capture these personal contextual preferences.
+Moreover, Fig.~\ref{fig:hpe_data} shows different features need different amounts of data to converge in training, ranging from 50 to 100 queries in our experiments.
+The \textit{stove} feature showed similar Likert scores at 50 and 100 queries, indicating 50 queries sufficed.
+Participants also reported acceptable usability on the SUS (M = 71.0, SD = 18.3) and moderate workload on the NASA-TLX: mental (8.0 ± 5.1), physical (1.8 ± 1.9), temporal (9.6 ± 4.2), performance (13.8 ± 3.3), effort (8.0 ± 4.9), and frustration (4.1 ± 3.6), with both metrics averaged over the two query response rounds.